okalex/bang/README.md

 ## Supported languages

 * PHP - Bang! looks for an index.php file
-* Rack - Bang! looks for a config.ru file
+* Ruby/Rack - Bang! looks for a config.ru file
 * Node - Bang! looks for app.js or server.js files
 * Static - All other types will currently be served as static files.
 This allows you to serve static sites through a development server easily